-F Reser ntme ents Column #1 I'm resentful at: Column #2 The cause: Column #3 Check appropriate injuries - affect my: Note: Do each column vertically Pocket- books Security Our Ambitions Personal Relations Sex Relations Pride L I write that name in the block...
+F Reser itme ents Column #1 I'm resentful at: Column #2 The cause: Column #3 Check appropriate injuries - affect my: Note: Do each column vertically Pocket- books ACURE MAN Security Our Ambitions Personal Relations Sex Relations Pride - 9

+In looking at column #1, can you think of a person with whom you were angry?
+If so, write that name in the block...
 So all you do at this point in the process, is to go back through your life and think of "all" the People who made you resentful and put one name to each block...
 Then, when you run out of blocks in column#1, you start a new sheet and continue to fill it out.
 Repeat this until you are finished finding people in your past or present...
 Using column #1 only.